chadkuehn/AlertBarWpf/README.md

  - WPF Project

 ## Getting Started
 Download the [archive](https://github.com/chadkuehn/AlertBarWpf/releases/latest) or install the [nuget](https://www.nuget.org/packages/AlertBarWpf/).
+If you install the archive you must go to Solution Explorer > right-click on References > Add a Reference > browse to DLL in bin folder.

 **GUI:**
 In the xaml you must reference the namespace to add the usercontrol: